 Negative Keyword Lists Before Ads Run:

-- Before you launch your ad campaign you should create a list of negative keywords you know you want to block your ads from showing up for.
-For example, as a physical therapist you may want to avoid keywords like “at home physical therapy techniques ” or “physical therapists certificates”.
-Someone who is searching for “at home techniques” is not looking to schedule an appointment at a PT facility.
+- Before you launch your ad campaign you should create a list of negative keywords you know you want to block your ads from showing up.
+For example, as a physical therapist, you may want to avoid keywords like “at-home physical therapy techniques ” or “physical therapists certificates”.
+Someone who is searching for “at-home techniques” is not looking to schedule an appointment at a PT facility.
 Likewise, someone who searches for “certificates” may be more interested in Physical Therapy Schools.

 - You also want to block the names of local competitors before your ads run.
 If someone is searching for a specific physical therapy practice they likely are already invested in that practice and not interested in browsing.
 For example,